 In addition, testifying in court can be incredibly empowering, giving you a voice and allowing you to stand up for yourself.
 Once you press charges, you are no longer a victim.
 You also have the ability to impact the accused’s punishment should he or she be found guilty.
 In addition to describing the events, you will have the opportunity to give a victim’s impact statement to the court.
 Through your statement, you can explain the impact the abuse had on your life financially, medically, socially, and psychologically.

-Consult with a Seattle Area Domestic Violence Attorney for Victim Rights
+Consult with a Seattle Area Domestic Violence Defense Attorney for Victim Rights

 If you are at a crossroads and must decide whether to proceed with charges in a domestic violence case, discuss your options with Jennifer Horwitz.
 Jennifer has over 25 years of experience representing clients in domestic violence cases and can tell you what to expect every step of the way.
-Contact Jennifer Horwitz Law to discuss your case with a compassionate and caring attorney who is always on your side.
+Contact Jennifer Horwitz Law, domestic violence defense attorney, to discuss your case with a compassionate and caring attorney who is always on your side.